wcrasta/SWA-Scraper/README.md

-# SWA-Scraper
+# Flight Prices Scraper

 **Screenshots**: http://imgur.com/a/k8JnL

-Inspired by [ezekg's swa-dashboard](https://github.com/ezekg/swa-dashboard), I created a command line tool that scrapes Southwest Airlines' website and displays the current lowest price of airplane tickets.
+Inspired by [ezekg's swa-dashboard](https://github.com/ezekg/swa-dashboard), I created a command line tool that scrapes various airline websites and displays the current lowest price of airplane tickets.
 When the current lowest price gets under some threshold that you specify, a text message will be sent to you.

 While ezekg's tool was coded in Node, I wanted to use Python + Selenium for a learning experience.
 If you liked this project, please consider starring this repository.

 ## Use for this program

 Airlines often change their prices on random days/times.
 By using this program, you'll get a text message notification when the prices have fallen by a certain amount.
-Southwest is known to normally have the cheapest rates, so this program scrapes data from Southwest.
 You can run this script locally, or you can hook it up to Digital Ocean/AWS EC2.

 ## Installation